ShowcaseSoftwareLtd/showcase-workshop-apis/README.md

 ## Showcase Form

-In the target URL of a button enter the following as a URL for a simple email form:
+In the target URL of a hotspot enter the following as a URL for a simple email form:

     showcaseform://{"name":"simple1","fields":[{"name":"email","mandatory":"true","label":"Email","description":"Enter your email"}]}